chipforge/StdCellLib/Tools/popcorn/README.md

 E.g. with **-l 4** and **-b 4** gets an *ADD4* cell into the catalog, but no *NAND4* cell.

-Of course, every single cell needs different representations for different purposes (like Simulation, Layout and Documentation).

-Hence, Popcorn also:

-- generates accurate Simulation Models (as Spice and Verilog)
-- generates optimized Cell Layouts (in ALF, Magic and others)
-- generates LaTeX documention views, e.g. Schematics, Truth Tables, Formulas and Data Sheets
-- etc.

-on *STDOUT* by request.
-While Popcorn generates one export file format per call, the tool has to be called many times with **-e format** command line option.

 For the correct Usage, please make yourself familiar with the command line interface by reading the *Manual Page* and studying the local *GNUmakefile*.